swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council.md

 * Reassess meeting procedures, including methods for setting the agenda and taking minutes
 * Review previous year’s financial report for new Executive Council
 * Select new officers
+* Select Executive Council liason to Code of Conduct Committee
 * Finalise annual goals for Executive Council

 #### March